forestgrape/coronavirus/index.md

 (+) RNA --transcription--> (-) RNA template<br>
 -- transcription--><br>
 *  pieces of subgenomic mRNAs which get translated to mostly structural proteins (N, S, M, E, [HE])
-*  (+) RNA genomes to get packed together with the N proteins to form the nucleocapsids of new virions and thus initiating [replication](#replication).
+*  (+) RNA genomes to get packed together with the N proteins to form the nucleocapsids of new virions and thus building up new virions.